 Here are a few worthy landing page software you should consider:

-Unbounce is one of the oldest, the best, the baddest, and the meanest landing page software tools available in the market.
+Unbounce is one of the oldest and the best landing page software tools available in the market.

 It’s one landing page builder that truly comes with a “drag-and-drop” builder which literally lets you grab an element like an image and drag it to absolutely any corner of your canvas.